CalebClauson/text-rpg/README.md

 ## Overview

-This is a text based RPG I developed using Python and Tkinter as I continue learning how to build more structured and interactive applications.
+This is a text based RPG built with Python and Tkinter as I continue learning how to create more structured, interactive, and data driven applications.

-The game uses a graphical interface for turn based combat while relying on JSON files to store game data such as enemies, items, moves, and player save data.
+The game uses a graphical interface for turn based combat and relies on JSON files for storing moves, enemies, items, and save data.
+The project has gradually grown from a simple combat idea into a small multi file RPG with progression, enemy generation, save/load support, and a cleaner GUI driven flow.

 ## Purpose

-This project was created to move beyond basic scripts and start building a more complete application with multiple files, connected systems, and a GUI.
+This project was created to move beyond basic scripts and start building a more complete application with multiple files, connected systems, reusable logic, and a GUI.

-It focuses on practicing game logic, state management, event driven programming, and external data handling while keeping the project organized and easier to expand as new systems are added.
+It focuses on practicing:

+- game logic
+- state management
+- event driven programming
+- GUI design with Tkinter
+- JSON based data handling
+- debugging across multiple files
+- separating interface code from gameplay logic

+A major goal has been learning how to organize a project so it stays readable as more systems are added.

 ## Current Features

-## GUI Combat System
+## GUI Based Game Flow

-The game uses a Tkinter interface instead of the console, allowing the player to interact with the game using buttons and menus.
+The game uses a Tkinter interface instead of the console, allowing the player to navigate the game through menus, buttons, and different game states.

-Combat actions such as attacking, healing, opening the backpack, and running are handled through the GUI.
+Current GUI flow includes:

+- main menu
+- character creation
+- combat screen
+- attack selection menu
+- hub screen between encounters
+- level up screen
+- game over screen

+The GUI has been cleaned up so it handles interface flow while combat logic is increasingly handled in separate system files.

+## Character Creation

+The game includes a character creation screen where the player can:

+- choose a name
+- distribute stat points
+- customize starting attack
+- customize starting speed
+- customize starting armor

+This helps make the start of a run feel more interactive and gives the player some control over how their character begins.

+## Combat System

+The core gameplay loop is built around turn based combat.

+Players can:

+- attack using learned moves
+- heal with items
+- check their backpack
+- attempt to run from combat

+Combat uses move data loaded from JSON, making it easier to expand behavior without hardcoding every move directly into the interface.

 ## Move Based Combat

-The combat system supports move selection through a dedicated attack panel.
+Moves are selected through a dedicated attack menu and support multiple effect types.

-Moves are loaded from JSON and can have different behavior types such as:
+Current supported move behavior includes:

 - damage
 - heal
 - buff
+- drain
+- status effects

+This allows different moves to feel distinct while keeping the combat system data driven and easier to expand.

+## Status Effects

+The game supports status effects that can be applied and processed over time.

+Current status related systems include:

+- applying status effects through moves
+- processing status effects at the start of turns
-- status
+- updating status durations during combat

-This allows combat to expand without hardcoding every move directly into the interface.
+This gives combat more variety and adds flexibility for future move design.

 ## Enemy Generation

+Enemies are generated from JSON data rather than hardcoded directly in combat logic.

+Current enemy generation supports:

+- loading enemies from JSON
+- scaling enemy stats by player level
+- weighted enemy selection for encounter variety

-Enemies are dynamically generated from a JSON file, allowing new enemies to be added or balanced without changing the core combat code.
+This makes balancing easier and allows new enemies to be added without major code changes.

-Enemy stats can also scale based on the player level, which helps combat feel more progressive.

 Example enemies include:

+- Slime
 - Goblin
+- Wolf
-- Orc
+- Spider
 - Skeleton
 - Bandit
+- Orc
+- Mage
+- Zombie
 - Dragon

-## Reward System
+## Reward and Progression System

-Enemies can grant rewards after battle, including:
+Defeating enemies grants rewards that feed directly into the game loop.

+Current combat rewards include:

 - experience points
 - gold

-This creates a progression loop where defeating enemies helps the player grow stronger over time.
+This creates a basic progression loop where combat leads to stronger characters and more move options over time.

 ## Level System

-The player has a level based progression system tied to experience gained from combat.
+The player has a level based progression system tied to earned experience.

-Player stats such as health and attack can increase on level up, allowing future encounters to scale with progression.
+Leveling up currently includes:

+- increased max health
+- increased attack
+- full heal on level up
+- increased XP requirement for future levels

+This helps the game feel more progressive and gives fights a sense of growth over time.

+## Level Up Move Choices

+When the player levels up, the game can offer random move choices from the move pool.

+This system currently supports:

+- pulling random moves from available moves
+- preventing duplicate move choices from already learned moves
+- learning new moves on level up
+- move cap handling in the GUI

+This was one of the bigger recent additions and helps the project feel more RPG like.

 ## Inventory System

-The player inventory stores item IDs that connect to item data in a JSON file.
+The inventory stores item IDs tied to JSON item data.

-This makes it easier to manage items and add new ones later without rewriting large sections of logic.

-Example items include:

-- Potion
-- Sword

-## Item Usage

-Items such as healing potions can be used during combat to restore health.

-The item system is structured so additional item effects can be added later through JSON driven design.

-## Status Effects
+This keeps item handling simple while supporting future expansion.

-The combat system includes status effect support.
+The system currently supports:

-Status effects can be applied, processed at the start of turns, and updated over time, which helps make battles more varied and gives move design more flexibility.
+- storing items in inventory
+- checking backpack contents
+- using healing items in combat

 ## Save and Load System

-Player data is stored in a JSON file so progress can persist between runs.
+Player data is stored in JSON so progress can persist between sessions.

-Current saved data includes things such as:
+Current saved data includes:

+- name
 - health
 - max health
+- attack
+- speed
+- armor
 - moves
 - inventory
 - gold